-Effective June 1, 2015, our board of directors approved a new director compensation policy, or the 2015 Director Compensation Policy, providing for both cash retainer fees and new automatic, non-discretionary equity grants.
-Pursuant to the 2015 Director Compensation Policy, our non-employee directors receive the following cash compensation:
+Our director compensation policy (the "Director Compensation Policy") provides for both cash retainer fees and new automatic, non-discretionary equity grants.
+Pursuant to the Director Compensation Policy, our non-employee directors receive the following cash compensation:

-• Each non-employee director receives an annual cash retainer in the amount of \$40,000 per year.
+- Each non-employee director receives an annual cash retainer in the amount of \$40,000 per year. - The Lead Independent Director receives an additional cash retainer in the amount of \$25,000 per year. - The chairperson of the audit committee receives additional cash compensation in the amount of \$20,000 per year for such chairperson's service on the audit committee.
+Each non-chairperson member of the audit committee receives additional cash compensation in the amount of \$10,000 per year for such member's service on the audit committee. - The chairperson of the compensation committee receives additional cash compensation in the amount of \$15,000 per year for such chairperson's service on the compensation committee.
+Each non-chairperson member of the compensation committee receives additional cash compensation in the amount of \$7,500 per year for such member's service on the compensation committee.

-- The Lead Independent Director receives an additional annual cash retainer in the amount of \$25,000 per year. - The chairperson of the audit committee receives additional annual cash compensation in the amount of \$20,000 per year for such chairperson's service on the audit committee.
-Each non-chairperson member of the audit committee receives additional annual cash compensation in the amount of \$10,000 per year for such member's service on the audit committee. - The chairperson of the compensation committee receives additional annual cash compensation in the amount of \$15,000 per year for such chairperson's service on the compensation committee.
-Each non-chairperson member of the compensation committee receives additional annual cash compensation in the amount of \$7,500 per year for such member's service on the compensation committee. - The chairperson of the nominating and corporate governance committee receives additional annual cash compensation in the amount of \$10,000 per year for such chairperson's service on the nominating and corporate governance committee.
-Each non-chairperson member of the nominating and corporate governance committee receives additional annual cash compensation in the amount of \$5,000 per year for such member's service on the nominating and corporate governance committee.
+- The chairperson of the nominating and corporate governance committee receives additional cash compensation in the amount of \$10,000 per year for such chairperson's service on the nominating and corporate governance committee.
+Each non-chairperson member of the nominating and corporate governance committee receives additional cash compensation in the amount of \$5,000 per year for such member's service on the nominating and corporate governance committee. - Effective June 17, 2016, the Science Director receives additional cash compensation in the amount of \$20,000 per year for such director's service.

-Under the 2015 Director Compensation Policy, each non-employee director receives an option to purchase 20,000 shares of our common stock upon the director's initial appointment or election to our board of directors, and an annual option to purchase 10,000 shares of our common stock on the date of each annual meeting of our stockholders thereafter.
+Under the Director Compensation Policy, each non-employee director receives an option to purchase 20,000 shares of our common stock upon the director's initial appointment or election to our board of directors, and an annual option to purchase 10,000 shares of our common stock on the date of each annual meeting of our stockholders thereafter.
 The initial grant will vest and become exercisable in substantially equal monthly installments over three years, subject to continued service on our board of directors.
 The annual grant will vest and become exercisable in substantially equal monthly installments over one year, subject to continued service on the board of directors.